oss-generic/process/codingStandards/CodingStandard-Css.md

 * Drop the units for 0 values (eg: margin: 0).
 * All attribute(s) are to be specified in individual lines.
 * Attributes must have one more indentation than the selector.
-* Indent attributes that require browser specifications so that the actual attribute being declared are in one column.
+* Indent attributes that require browser specifications so that the actual attribute being declared is in one column.
   Refer to [Writing Your Best Code](http://learn.shayhowe.com/html-css/writing-your-best-code/#css-coding-practices) for examples.